Louth to Bardney Line: Conception

 The company was in financial difficulties from the start, with problems over land acquisition, and shortage of subscriptions.
 Already in April 1867 the Directors applied to the Board of Trade to abandon the project, saying that problems with land purchase, and the junction at Five Mile House, were insuperable.
 The Board of Trade refused the application.

 Frederick Appleby, a Manchester civil engineer, acquired the company and altered the design, arranging for the branch to join the loop line at Bardney instead, and with the access reversed so that trains ran into a bay and would have to reverse to join the loop line.
-This was authorised by an Act of 1872.
+This was authorised by the Louth and Lincoln Railway Act 1872 (35 & 36 Vict. c. cxvii).

 Construction

 The Great Northern Railway agreed to work the line, but the GNR directors were not willing to commit their own resources to the project, and they refused direct financial aid.
 So sceptical were they that they insisted on payment in cash or securities for the cost of installation of the junctions.

 The line was engineered by T Myers; it was single track, laid with 72 lb rails.
 There were two tunnels, South Willingham (557 yd) between South Willingham and Donington and Withcall (971 yd) between Donington and Hallington.
 South Willingham tunnel is also known as Benniworth Tunnel or High Street Tunnel, however GEOGIS, the British Rail track and structures database calls it South Willingham Tunnel.
 The area of the Lincolnshire Wolds through which the line passed was hilly, and severe gradients were unavoidable.
 Further capital was needed as the original estimate proved to be inadequate.

 Construction began at the Louth end in January 1872.
 The work was delayed by bad weather; in addition there was a strike by the bricklayers in the tunnels.